barbuza/scoped/README.md

 # scoped
-easily add scopes to django models
+don't mess this Manager and QuerySet, easily add scopes to your django models

 ## usage